Boys Town National Research Hospital

 Serving western Iowa with a 278-bed facility, offering heart and vascular care, emergency care, surgery, maternity, cancer care, diagnostic imaging, a sleep center, a Level III trauma center and a healing garden for patients.
 Its outpatient and inpatient psychiatric services are available for all ages.
 There is a partial/day program for children and adolescents as well as a partnership with Council Bluffs schools.
 Mercy is a certified Primary Stroke Center and has received advanced certification in total hip and knee replacement from the Joint Commission.

-This hospital serves Dodge County and the surrounding area.
+Joining Methodist in July, this hospital serves Dodge County and the surrounding area.
 Among its features are an imaging center, cardiac catheterization lab and the latest in robotic surgery.
-The hospital, which has been recognized for its emergency services and cancer care, has 75 inpatient beds (55 acute care and a 20-bed inpatient behavioral medicine unit).
-The medical center is part of the Methodist Health System, which includes specialties that range from behavioral medicine and cardiovascular care to infectious diseases and sports medicine.
+The hospital, which has been recognized for its emergency services and cancer care, has 70 inpatient beds (50 acute care and a 20-bed inpatient behavioral medicine unit).
+The Medical Center is part of the Fremont Health System, which includes specialties that range from behavioral medicine and cardiovascular care to infectious diseases and sports medicine.

 Methodist Jennie Edmundson Hospital